1havran/es2esm/INSTALL.md

 # search for all events received by the Reciever
 	index=main source="esm_event_report_success" | table info_sid | dedup info_sid

-	# Same events will be in the log file.
+	# Same events will be in the log files.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/06.alert_received.png)

 	# You may notice, missed events are recorded in separate log file.